-When going through your Twitter feed you may have noticed that some tweets begin with a period, then an @mention.
-By adding a period (or any character) before the @mention you are converting the tweet from a “reply” tweet to a “mention” tweet.
+When going through your Twitter feed, you may have noticed that some tweets begin with a period, then an @mention.
+By adding a period (or any character) before the @mention, you are converting the tweet from a “reply” tweet to a “mention” tweet.

-When you add a period before the @mention your tweet will appear in the feeds of all of your followers.
-The purpose of this is to include the user’s handle, but not directly tweeting to them.
+When you add a period before the @mention, your tweet will appear in the feeds of all of your followers.
+The purpose of this is to include the user’s handle, but not directly tweet to them.
 In the example below, the purpose of my tweet is the Memorandum of Understanding signed by the three institutions.
 I am just choosing to include the institutions’ handles rather than just typing their names.
 This makes it easier for a user to click the handle to view tweets by that user.
-In some cases it is acceptable to use “.@mention” in a conversation such as the one above, since my response was a tip using the Blackboard Mobile Learn app.
+In some cases, it is acceptable to use “.@mention” in a conversation such as the one above, since my response was a tip using the Blackboard Mobile Learn app.

 NOTE: This trick only works when you start a tweet with an @mention.
 It will make no difference if used inside a tweet.